-The Army Cadet Force is open to all young people between the ages of 12 and 18 who are in school year 8 or above.
 Sussex Army Cadet Force has 27 detachments covering the whole of East and West Sussex as well as Brighton and Hove.
 Divided into 4 Companies they also have a Corps of Drums, Signals and Kitkar teams.
-Their Headquarters is at Highcroft House, in Brighton - an old building, built within the grounds of the Army Reserve Centre on Dyke Road, and it is home to our Head Quarters staff team.
+Their Headquarters is at Highcroft House, in Brighton - an old building, built within the grounds of the Army Reserve Centre on Dyke Road, and it is home to the Head Quarters staff team.

-The Air Training Corps is open to all young people between the ages of 12 and 18 who are in school year 8 or above; offering young people a broad range of challenging, exciting adventurous and educational activities.
+Both the Kent Wing of the Air Training Corps and the Sussex Wing Air Training Corps are open to all young people between the ages of 12 and 18 who are in school year 8 or above; offering young people a broad range of challenging, exciting adventurous and educational activities.
 Their aim is to enable the development of personal responsibility, leadership and self-discipline.
 Every year Air Cadets and Volunteer staff take part in exciting and challenging events all over the country.